ilanschnell/bitarray/contributing.md

 Contributing to bitarray
 ========================

-The bitarray type, is very stable and feature complete at this point, which means that pull requests to `bitarray/_bitarray.c` will most likely be rejected.
+The bitarray type is very stable and feature complete at this point, which means that pull requests to `bitarray/_bitarray.c` will most likely be rejected, unless they improve readability and performance.

 There may be room for improvements/additions in the `bitarray.util` module, added in the 1.2.0 release.
 However, due to the slow release cycle of this